barangerbenjamin/wsl-issues/README.md

 ## Access Windows file from the wsl terminal

-It is possible to access windows files from the terminal.
+It is possible to access Windows files from the terminal.
 All Windows files are located on<br/>```/mnt/#{letter_of_the_drive}```<br/>
 On a default Windows configuration, it'll be ```/mnt/c```